 Recipe FAQ

 Sourdough discard is not as active as the active sourdough starter.
-Therefore, you need to use a leavening agent (in this case, yeast) to make sure the dough rises consistently and predictably.
+Therefore, you need to use a leavening agent (in this case, yeast) to make sure the dough rises predictably.

 Sourdough Discard Blueberry Bagels